(including VET Frameworks courses)

 Please note that Active Volunteering, Fitness and Skills for Work and Vocation will require a small portion of offline course work.

-occur in Preliminary, whilst Fitness will require two years of study across both Preliminary and HSC should a student wish
+in Preliminary, whilst Fitness will require two years of study across both Preliminary and HSC should a student wish to fully complete

-The work placements offered in the Vocational Education courses involve specific tasks being completed or competencies gained.
+to perform.
+The work placements offered in the Vocational Education courses involve specific tasks being completed or competencies

+gained.
 The courses give credit transfers to TAFE with up to one third of trade qualifications being done at school.
-Employers are
+Employers

-to feel challenged: it is a place where they work hard and gain confidence in their ability to succeed on both practical and
+enough for students to feel challenged: it is a place where they work hard and gain confidence in their ability to succeed on both

-academic levels.
+practical and academic levels.
 The self-esteem needs of some students can be better met via these less theoretical options.
-Students can
+Students